-An industry-standard, high-accuracy current-sense amplifier (CSA) allows a host processor or discrete logic to monitor the input current through the analog voltage output of the IADAPT pin.
-The CSA amplifies the input sensed voltage of ACP - ACN by 20x through the IADAPT pin.
-The IADAPT output is a voltage source 20x the input differential voltage.
-When PVCC is above 5V and ACDET is above 0.6V, IADAPT no longer stays at ground, but becomes active.
-If the designer needs to lower the voltage, a resistor divider from IOUT to AGND can be used, while still achieving accuracy over temperature as the resistors can be matched for their thermal coefficients.
+An industry-standard, high-accuracy current sense amplifier (CSA) is used by the host or some discrete logic to monitor the input current through the analog voltage output of the IADAPT pin.
+The CSA amplifies the sensed input voltage of ACP - ACN by 20x through the IADAPT pin.
+The IADAPT output is a voltage source 20 times the input differential voltage.
+When PVCC is above 5 V and ACDET is above 0.6 V, IADAPT no longer stays at ground, but becomes active.
+If the user wants to lower the voltage, they can use a resistor divider from IOUT to AGND, and still achieve accuracy over temperature as the resistors can be matched according to their thermal coefficients.

-A 200-pF capacitor connected on the output is recommended for decoupling high-frequency noise.
-An additional RC filter is optional, after the maximum 200-pF capacitor, if additional filtering is desired.
+A 100-pF capacitor connected on the output is recommended for decoupling high-frequency noise.
+An additional RC filter is optional, after the 100-pF capacitor, if additional filtering is desired.
 Note that adding filtering also adds additional response delay.